Frequently Asked Questions

 What does it mean to be a member?

-- For per-course instructors: All members of the bargaining unit pay union dues during those semesters in which they teach.
+- For per-course instructors and postdoctoral fellows: All members of the bargaining unit pay union dues during those semesters in which they teach.

 - Members of both bargaining units are considered "rand members" until they sign a union card.
 Upon signing a membership card, LUMUN members are considered full members in good standing and are entitled to attend and vote at union meetings and to avail of other benefits.